 **Helpful tips and common mistakes

-Usually, when I prepare brisket, I braise it in a liquid like this beer braised brisket.
+Usually, when I prepare brisket, I braise it in a liquid like in this beer braised brisket recipe.
 Today, we're taking a different route and starting with a dry braise and ending by adding beef stock.

 And now, judgment time.
-This braised brisket is probably the best brisket I have prepared to date.
+This braised brisket with cranberry onion jam is probably the best brisket I have prepared to date.
 It's true what they say, you don't get older, you just get better!
 Paired with the cranberry onion jam, this is the holiday dinner to break out every year.

 For more brisket inspiration check out this beer braised brisket with onion jam!